 Step 2: One Year Period of Self-Assessment and Evaluation

-During your first year as a member, you are encouraged to:
+During your first year as a member:

 Step 3: Identify Your Desired Institution

 Contact your desired institution (e.g. hospital, university, Canadian Armed Forces, or Corrections Canada) and determine your eligibility for employment.
 Humanism, which falls outside of traditional faith groups, may be a new concept for some and may not be readily accepted.
 Humanist Canada will advocate with you to break down potential barriers, but applicants should have the tenacity and will to be a trailblazer.